Network motif: Classification of algorithms

 The table below lists the motif discovery algorithms that will be described in this section.
 They can be divided into two general categories: those based on exact counting and those using statistical sampling and estimations instead.
 Because the second group does not count all the occurrences of a subgraph in the main network, the algorithms belonging to this group are faster, but they might yield in biased and unrealistic results.

 In the next level, the exact counting algorithms can be classified to network-centric and subgraph-centric methods.
 The algorithms of the first class search the given network for all subgraphs of a given size, while the algorithms falling into the second class first generate different possible non-isomorphic graphs of the given size, and then explore the network for each generated subgraph separately.
 Each approach has its advantages and disadvantages which are discussed below.

 The table also indicates whether an algorithm can be used for directed or undirected networks as well as induced or non-induced subgraphs.
-For more information refer to the provided web links or lab addresses.